0blackskull/pyRedis/README.md

 ### Data Storage Layer

-- Centralized in-memory storage (`DB` class) tracks all keys, values, and expiry information using static class structures.
+- Centralized in-memory storage (`DB` class) tracks all keys, values, and expiry information using a single DB instance passed throughout the server code.
 - Supports string and list types, using a QuickList (linked node arrays) structure for list operations.
 Expiry is managed via both “active” sweeps and “lazy” checks on read.

 ### Command Pipeline